 The art of Aikido teaches you many skills, one of which is the ability to defend yourself, but of course there are many more skills involved.
 For example...

 1 - How you develop your spiritual self, using deep breathing, meditation, and contemplation.

-2 - How to truly connect with other people and be in harmony with your surrounding environment.
+2 - How to truly connect with other people and be in harmony with your environment.

 3 - How to develop your health, vitality, and well-being.

-4 - How you can build your levels of fitness, strength, speed, stamina, flexibility, and posture.
+4 - How to build your levels of fitness, strength, speed, stamina, flexibility, and posture.

 5 - How to completely relax, release stress, and tension.